shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/web_today.md

         </div>
     </div>
     <aside class="notes">
-        also at home via smart Tvs
+        at on on your smart TV
     </aside>
 </section>